emil-ep/xpense-tracker/README.md

 1. Go to Dockerfile
 2. Update the Environment variables (Spring datasource) with the new details
+3. Also update the ENVIRONMENT VARIABLES of backend service in Render with the updated values of SPRING_DATASOURCE_URL, SPRING_DATASOURCE_USERNAME, SPRING_DATASOURCE_PASSWORD

+If any of the above steps are not done, you are fucked when updating the database

 ### Flyway
 We are using Flyway for the database migration.
 You can install flyway CLI using `brew install flyway`